Lesson 2: Training a neural network#

 x = f( x )

-Regarding the shape of the matrix \(w\): Obviously, it is of shape \(M \times N\), where \(M\) would be the number of neurons in the next layer and \(N\) the number of neurons in the previous layer.
+Shape of the weight matrices – Regarding the shape of the matrix \(w\) for a given layer: Obviously, it is of shape \(M \times N\), where \(M\) would be the number of neurons in the next layer and \(N\) the number of neurons in the previous layer.
 Since the number of neurons may (and usually does) change from layer to layer, all these weight matrices usually have different shapes, just like the bias vectors.
 If there are \(n\) layers, including the input and output layer, then there will be \(n-1\) weight matrices and \(n-1\) bias vectors.

-def NN_MLP_with_tanh(x, params):
+def NN(x, params):

 """